The U.S. federal poverty level is a measure of income the U.S. government uses to determine who is eligible for

 Programs That Use the Poverty Guidelines

-The Supplemental Nutrition Assistance Program is available to those with gross monthly income that is 130% of the federal poverty level.
-A household must also have less than $3,500 in assets if an elderly or disabled person lives there or les than $2,250 in assets if no elderly or disabled person lives there.
+- SNAP: Available to those with a gross monthly income of 130% of the federal poverty level and whose household has less than $3,500 in assets if an elderly or disabled person lives there or less than $2,250 in assets if no elderly or disabled person lives there.